UniversalDependencies/UD_Hebrew-HTB/README.txt

 contact Yoav Goldberg at yoav.goldberg@gmail.com or Reut Tsarfaty at reut.tsarfaty@gmail.com

 # Known issues
-- Does not yet fully annotate ellipsis.
+- Does not yet fully annotate enhanced dependencies.